jlengstorf/jason.energy/site/posts/82-find-the-why/find-the-why.md

 When people start working with nutritionists or dieticians, a really common first step is to ask them to write down everything they eat throughout the day.
 And in many cases, this simple act causes people to make improvements in their diet.

-I ask something similar of myself and the people I coach: take note of where your time goes during the day.[^productivity]
+I ask something similar of myself and the people I coach: {% footnote id="productivity" %}take note of where your time goes during the day.{% endfootnote %}

+{% footnoteText id="productivity" %}
-[^productivity]: If you’re interested, I have a whole write-up on [how I keep myself productive](https://lengstorf.com/scheduling-maximum-productivity) that goes into more detail on this.
+If you’re interested, I have a whole write-up on [how I keep myself productive](https://lengstorf.com/scheduling-maximum-productivity) that goes into more detail on this.
+{% endfootnoteText %}

 **When we’re paying attention, we tend to make better choices.**

 If we take the time to Find the Why behind our problems, we’re able to notice when something has the potential to become problematic.

-If you’ve ever burned out an electric motor,[^juicer] you probably now know that there are certain sounds and smells that mean something’s about to go horribly wrong.
+If you’ve ever {% footnote id="juicer" %}burned out an electric motor,{% endfootnote %} you probably now know that there are certain sounds and smells that mean something’s about to go horribly wrong.
 By recognizing that, you’re able to turn off the machine _before_ an expensive failure happens.

+{% footnoteText id="juicer" %}
-[^juicer]: I mean, _I’ve_ never done that, of course, but I have this friend who is _definitely not me_ that may have tried to cram a few too many carrots into a juicer and learned _all about_ the intricacies of its manufacturer warranty.
+I mean, _I’ve_ never done that, of course, but I have this friend who is _definitely not me_ that may have tried to cram a few too many carrots into a juicer and learned _all about_ the intricacies of its manufacturer warranty.
+{% endfootnoteText %}

 Sometimes paying attention is all it takes to eliminate problems.